 Academic pricing is shown.
 For-profit institutions should contact TopoGEN directly for a quote.

-Customized: You Can Interrogate HR Process In A Cell Line Of Your Choosing
+Customized: You Can Interrogate Homologous Recombination In A Cell Line Of Your Choosing

 DNA Repair pathways in animal cells can be divided into two main categories: HR and NHEJ.
 HR or homologous recombination is a minor pathway but very important in protecting cells from genotoxicity.
 The process has two key requirements as well: a homologous sequence, usually available after DNA replication when the genome is 4N, and S-phase.
 A specific HR DNA Reporter system can be very beneficial for anti-cancer drug discovery projects, learning more about the process of DNA homologous recombination repair and establishing intersecting pathways and druggable pathway targets.
 A cellular context for HR improves the physiological relevance of the results.